-Click here to get Untold Volumes posts delivered to your email inbox.
+You can receive Untold Volumes in your email inbox.
+Enter your email address in the form to the right (desktop/laptop) or below (mobile).
 Learn more about all CFT feeds and email subscription options here.

 Christian Feminism Today Poetry Editor

-All submissions to Untold Volumes are evaluated by double-blind peer review.
-In the first call, we accepted roughly 25% of submissions received.
+All submissions to Untold Volumes are evaluated by anonymized peer review.
+Over the first five calls, we accepted roughly 22% of submissions received.

 Submit Your Poetry Book for Review

 Untold Volumes welcomes book submissions from authors or publishers.
 We review poetry books that grapple with feminist theology from any faith tradition or an interfaith approach, chapbook or full-length.
 Traditional or experimental forms of poetry are welcome.
 To consider a book, Untold Volumes will require a copy of the book in print or digital form.
 Receipt of book does not guarantee a review.
 We do not review self-published work at this time.
 To submit your book, please fill out our book review submission form.